Personal data protection policy

 Your data is thus stored:

-- (a) Up to one year for data required for the site’s management: i.e., visitor identities and log-in details;
+- Up to 1 year for data required to manage the site: this includes visitor identities and connection data;

-- (c) Up to one year for the data that you provided us through the contact form on the Généthon site;
+- Up to 1 year for data that you provided us via the contact form on the Genethon website;

-- (d) Up to five years for training data from the DNA Learning Centre;
+- Up to 5 years for training data from the DNA Learning Centre;

-- (f) For the duration of the contracts signed by Généthon for key contacts’ data which will then be archived for a period in accordance with the regulations in force or the statutory limitation period, whichever is longer.
+- For the duration of the contract, for data exchanged during the establishment and implementation of a contract.
+They may then be archived for a period in accordance with current legislation, depending on the purpose of the contract.

-For data sent to the Group members, this data is stored and used for the period corresponding to current legislation.
+In the case of data transmitted to Galaxy’s members, this data is stored and used for a period in accordance with current legislation.

 G. How to exercise your rights

-- (1) You may ask to obtain a copy of your Personal Data, as well as information on the methods of processing the personal data and their legal basis ;
+- (1) You may ask to obtain a copy of your Personal Data as well as information on how the Personal Data is processed and its legal basis ;

-- (2) You may request that your Personal Data be rectified if it is inaccurate (including the right to complete the Personal Data if it is incomplete);
+- (2) You may ask for your Personal Data to be corrected if it is inaccurate (including the right to complete the Personal Data if it is incomplete);

-- (3) You may request the erasure of your Personal Data (in some cases, this right may not apply when the data is no longer necessary to perform the purposes for which it was collected or processed);
+- (3) You may ask for your Personal Data to be deleted (in certain cases, this right may only apply when the data is no longer necessary to achieve the purposes for which it was collected or processed);

-- (4) You may request the restriction of the processing of your Personal Data when: (a) the accuracy of the personal data is disputed; (b) the processing is unlawful; (c) Généthon no longer needs your Personal Data but it is still necessary for finding, exercising, or defending a legal claim;
+- (4) You may request to restrict the processing of your Personal Data when: (a) the accuracy of the Personal Data is disputed, (b) the processing is unlawful, (c) Genethon no longer needs your Personal Data but it is still necessary for the establishment, exercise or defense of legal claims;

-- (6) You may request to withdraw your consent for the processing of Personal Data;
+- (6) You may withdraw your consent to the processing of your Personal Data.

-- (7) You may request to obtain or consult a copy of the appropriate measures taken to transfer your Personal Data to a third-party country or to an international organisation.
+- (7) You may request to obtain or consult a copy of the appropriate measures taken to transfer your Personal Data to a third country or to an international organization.

 To exercise these rights, please contact us at firstname.lastname@example.org.
-Please note that we reserve the right not to respond to requests that are manifestly unfounded or excessive.
+Please note that we reserve the right not to respond to manifestly unfounded or excessive requests.

-In addition to the aforementioned rights, you also have the right to file a complaint with the National Data Protection Commission (CNIL) at the following address: 3 Place of Fontenoy, 75007 PARIS, France or by email at www.cnil.fr.
+In addition to the above rights, you also have the right to lodge a complaint with the National Data Protection Commission (CNIL) at the following address: 3 Place de Fontenoy, 75007 PARIS, France or by e-mail at www.cnil.fr.

 H. Transfers outside the European Union (UE)

-In the event that your data is transferred outside the European Union, Généthon shall take the appropriate measures to ensure that your Personal Data benefit from the same level of protection as if it had remained in the EU, including by establishing data transfer agreements, based on the Standard Contractual Clauses approved by the European Commission, as updated or revised.
+If your data is transferred outside the European Union, Genethon will take appropriate measures to ensure that your Personal Data benefits from the same level of protection as if it had remained within the EU, including by entering into data transfer agreements, based on Standard Contractual Clauses approved by the European Commission as updated or revised.

-You have the right to obtain information about the mechanism by which your Personal Data is transferred outside of the EU, and on the country to which this transfer is carried out, by contacting firstname.lastname@example.org.
+You have the right to obtain information concerning the transfer mechanism by which your Personal Data is transferred outside the EU and the country to which this transfer is made by contacting email@example.com .

-Généthon will also respond to information requests if so obliged by law or if such a disclosure is necessary to protect our rights and/or to bring us into compliance with a judicial procedure or court order.
+Genethon will also respond to requests for information if required to do so by law, or if such disclosure is necessary to protect our rights and/or to comply with a legal proceeding or court order.

 I. Security measures

-We implement all technical, structural and organisational requirements to ensure a high level of protection that is appropriate and relevant to the use of your data.
-However, we would like to inform you that no data storage system is infallible.
-If we collect sensitive data, we will ask for your explicit consent.
-If there are problems with respect to the management of your personal data, you can get in touch and submit your questions to the Data Protection Officer at the following email address: email@example.com or at the following mailing address:
+We implement all technical, organizational and structural measures to ensure a high level of protection for the use of your data.
+However, we would like to point out that no data storage system is infallible.
+If you have any difficulties concerning the management of your personal data, you can contact the Data Protection Officer at the following e-mail address: firstname.lastname@example.org or at the following postal address: